shakfu/minihost/docs/dev/graph.md

 Status: design proposal, not implemented.
 Lives outside the C ABI; intended as a pure-Python module on top of the existing bindings (`Plugin`, `PluginChain`, `audio_io`).

+> Note: this doc predates the `AudioBuffer` migration.
+The pseudocode below uses `np.ndarray` for edge buffers; the v1 implementation should use `minihost.AudioBuffer` (planar float32, JUCE-backed) to keep the buffer pool numpy-optional and consumable by `Plugin.process_auto` directly via DLPack.

 ## Goal

 Run a directed graph of plugin nodes offline (and eventually realtime) with sample-accurate parameter automation, so that a future graph UI has a stable execution model to target.